What is a PCBA and How to Create Your Custom PCBA? Solved

 Here are some details of the PCBONLINE:

-- It has its three own PCBA factories and facility, as well as a group of in-house R&D teams of 100+ engineers and 500+ technicians.
+- It has three PCBA factories and facility, as well as a group of in-house R & D teams of 100+ engineers and 500+ technicians.

 - It can manufacture 1 to 100 layer PCBs/PCBA that is quite advanced, such as the high-frequency PCBA, aluminum PCBA, rigid-flex PCBA, HDI PCBA, etc.